rstoyanova/Battleships-Online/README.md

 ## Game overview

-BattleshipsOnline is a turn-based strategy guessing game for two players.
+BattleshipsOnline is a turn-based strategy game for two players.

 ### Rules